m1kk1mouse/phish_py/README.md

 > [!CAUTION]
-> Use this project for introductory and educational purposes only
+> Use this project for introductory and educational purposes only!

 ## :hammer_and_wrench: &nbsp; Server Management: